Register the Neexo marketplace (one-time)

 Overview

 When starting a new Neexo project, the .github/ structure is as important as the code.
-This recipe gives your project a Copilot setup that matches the maturity of neexo-internal and neexo-configurator from day one.
+This recipe gives your project an AI setup that matches production-grade Neexo standards from day one.
+Pick a stack playbook on the hub for tailored recommendations.

 Step 1: Install the Guardrails Plugin